smroid/cedar-server/about.md

 Cedar-server includes logic that tracks the plate solutions over time, allowing additional functionality to be synthesized.
-A basic concept is "dwell detection", where successive plate solutions yielding (nearly) unchanging results allow Cedar-server to conclude that the telescope is not moving.
+A basic concept is "dwell detection", where successive plate solutions yielding (nearly) unchanging results allow Cedar-server to infer that the telescope is not moving.

 ### Mount type determination